View all methods

 Usage info

 Deployments API methods allow creating deployments in DX from any data source.
-API-created deployments offer a flexible approach that can handle a wide range of deployment mechanisms, whereas deploy rules are a no-code solution for simple workflows.
+API-created deployments offer a flexible approach that can handle a wide range of deployment mechanisms.

 DX supports several paths to attributing deployments to code changes: